JWT Authentication using Spring Security OAuth2 in Spring Boot Example

 }

-package com.jwt.authentication.sample.user.repository;
+package com.example.user.repository;

 import org.springframework.data.repository.CrudRepository;